-5.1.10 Open space / landscaping
+5.11 Open space and landscaping

-- The site must include a comprehensive series of opens spaces all linked by the footpath and cycleway network to peripheral green space and areas outwith the site boundary; - Developers should refer to the Cairngorms National Park supplementary planning guidance on Open Space (www.cairngorms. co.uk )for the specific requirements for open space provision.
-Open spaces should provide for a variety of activities including: - equipped play areas - ball games and other informal play space - natural / semi-natural green spaces - structural tree planting - supporting shrub and herbaceous planting - high quality social spaces, such as areas of public art, allotment / community growing space or other public space - a recreational circular walk, part of which should follow the route of the historic 'coffin road', should be provided - as identified by the community; - The site should allow for peripheral planting to screen and frame views into and out of the site as well as a comprehensive tree structure across the whole area including street and garden trees, integrated into the structure of trees in the open spaces; - The peripheral planting areas should be a minimum of 15m wide and where shelter is required from prevailing winds they should be planted with a high proportion of trees supported with shrub planting.
-Internal areas should be an appropriate width to allow them to be sustainable and robust.
-In general, a minimum of 10m around open spaces and 5m in others should be suitable.
-Planting should be largely native species; - Further natural green space should be retained and, in particular, designed to conserve and enhance existing biodiversity.
+- The site must include a comprehensive series of opens spaces all linked by the footpath and cycleway network to peripheral green space and areas outwith the site boundary.

+- Developers should refer to the Cairngorms

+National Park Supplementary Planning

+Guidance on Open Space (www.cairngorms.

+co.uk) for the specific requirements for

+open space provision.
+Open spaces should

+provide for a variety of activities including:

+- equipped play areas

+- ball games and other informal play space

+- natural/semi-natural green spaces

+- structural tree planting

+- supporting shrub and herbaceous planting

+- high quality social spaces, such as areas of public art, allotment/community growing space or other public space

+- a recreational circular walk, part of which should follow the route of the historic 'coffin road', should be provided - as identified by the community.